dlang/DIPs/editions.md

 N < 5.

+### Would editions mean splitting the language into different dialects?

+In short, no. It can be argued that this is the current situation with preview switches, in that their existence has already divided the language into 2^N dialects, with N being the number of switches that can be turned on.
+Edition would actually improve the situation by presenting a monotonic sequence of language features and changes without providing the opportunity of cherry-picking which ones a user wants.

 ## Breaking Changes and Deprecations

 The editions feature is explicitly designed with the goal of not introducing any breaking changes or deprecations.
 Existing D code that does not opt-in will continue to compile as behave as before.

-Opting in however, can make the code no longer compile, and that is a choice to be made by the programmer in question.
+Opting in, however, can make the code no longer compile, and that is a choice to be made by the programmer in question.
 It is hoped that tooling can be written to aid in this process.

 ## Reference

 Optional links to reference material such as existing discussions, research papers or any other supplementary materials.

 ## Copyright & License

 Copyright (c) 2024 by the D Language Foundation

 Licensed under [Creative Commons Zero 1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt)

 ## Reviews

 The DIP Manager will supplement this section with a summary of each review stage of the DIP process beyond the Draft Review.